Hormone Therapy for Undescended Testicle

 Side effects of this medicine include:

 These side effects are normal responses to increased levels of testosterone in males.
-They usually fade away after treatment ends.
+Most usually fade away after treatment ends.
 In many cases, treatment with hCG does not last long enough for these side effects to appear.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)